ary21/free-fun-games/README.md

 1.  **Open the Folder**: Navigate to this folder on your computer.
 2.  **Launch**: Double-click `index.html` to open it in your web browser (Chrome, Firefox, Safari, Edge).
-    - _Note: For the 3D Solar System game, some browsers might block local texture loading if you simply open the file.
-If you see issues, try running a local server._
+    - _Note: For the 3D scenes, some browsers might block texture loading if opened directly.
+If you see blank screens, try running a local server._

 ### Running with a Local Server (Recommended)